Alpharouk/Semantic-segmentation-RGBD-SegNet/README.md

 ## 3.Architecture

-I used a deep Convolutional Neural Network with Encoder blocs as a features extractor and Decoder blocs as a mask generator (please go to the model.py file for the implementation of the full architecture).
-Here is a screenshot of one Encoder bloc visualised in Tensorboard :
+Here is a screenshot of one bloc of SegNet visualised in Tensorboard :

 <img width="1678" alt="Capture d’écran 2020-07-21 à 17 57 34" src="https://user-images.githubusercontent.com/62508367/88078060-45768580-cb7c-11ea-8c70-3f4e29f08044.png">

 ## Conclusion

-This project was about segmentation of plant organs first in synthetic data and after in real data by doing transfert learning and generalizing the knowledge of the model ( I did only talk about the first part in this repository, the second part is confidential to the company in which I did my internship.)
+This project is about semantic segmentation of plant organs into (4 classesusing synthetic RGB-D images.
+The

 ## References